Shawn Burke: Ottawa Redblacks

 On December 19, 2021, Burke was named the general manager of the Ottawa Redblacks.
 In his first two years as general manager, the team lost their starting quarterback, Jeremiah Masoli to injury and posted back-to-back records.
 However, after acquiring Dru Brown, the Redblacks finished with a record in 2024 and the team qualified for the playoffs for the first time during Burke's tenure.
 The team then regressed in 2025 and again stumbled to a finish.
 On November 5, 2025, it was announced that Ryan Dinwiddie was hired as the team's head coach and general manager with Burke being named vice president of football operations and signing an extension through the 2028 season.
+However, with the team beginning the 2026 season with ten straight losses and setting the modern record for most consecutive losses (from the end of 2025) with 15, Burke was dismissed by the Redblacks on August 23, 2026.

 Personal life

 Both of Burke's parents died of lung cancer by the time he was 20 years old.
 Burke has one brother, Dave Burke Jr.